rollbar/flash_rollbar/README.rst

 Configuration
 -------------
-At the topmost level of your display list, instantiate and the notifier to your stage.
+At the topmost level of your display list, instantiate the Ratchet singleton.

-    notifier = new RatchetNotifier(ACCESS_TOKEN, environment, userIp);
+    ratchet = Ratchet.init(stage, accessToken, environment, userIp);

 Here's the full list of constructor parameters:

-access_token
+stage
+    The parent display object container.
+The notifier will report all errors for SWFs that are loaded with stage.loaderInfo. accessToken
     Access token from your Ratchet.io project environment
     Environment name.
 Any string up to 255 chars is OK.
 For best results, use "production" for your production environment.